 The BSSID field indicates the BSSID of the BSS for which the network information is provided by the subsequent fields (Device Class, Operating Class, Channel Number, Operating Transmit Power and Relative Distance).

 The Device Class field is the Device Class of the STA operating the network with the preceding BSSID field value contained in the Neighboring Network Information Response element.
-The format of the Device Class field is specified in Table 8.2.6.1.1 (Device class).
+The format of the Device Class field is specified in Table 8.2.6.1.1 (Device Class).

 The Operating Class field is set to the operating class value, as defined in Annex E.1 (Country information and operating classes), for the channel in which the BSS with the preceding BSSID value is operating on.